-13.4 Certificate Revocation
+13.4 Certificate Revocation66

 Providing a mechanism for certificate revocation is a normal part of PKI management.
 When a certificate is issued, it is expected to be in use for its entire validity period.
 However, various circumstances may cause a certificate to become invalid prior to the expiration of the validity period.
 Such circumstances include change of name, change of association between subject and CA, and compromise or suspected compromise of the corresponding private key.
 Under such circumstances, the CA needs to revoke the certificate.
 Two methods of supporting certificate revocation are defined in this specification: Certificate Revocation Lists (CRLs) and Online Certificate Status Protocol (OCSP).
+The CMTS MUST support configuration of none, one or both certificate revocation methods to be enabled at the same time.

-13.4.1 Certificate Revocation Lists
+13.4.1 Certificate Revocation Lists67